The Central Digital and Data Office (CDDO) is responsible for monitoring the accessibility of public sector websites.

 More resources on the accessibility complaints process

-Produced in partnership between Scope and the Government Digital Service.
+Produced in partnership between Scope and the Central Digital and Data Office.

 Contribute an article